Connect with others who understand.

 • Cook all meat and fish thoroughly.

-• Cook eggs thoroughly — not runny or sunny-side up.
+• Cook eggs thoroughly — no runny or sunny-side up eggs.

 • Wash produce well with running water before you peel it.
-Consider soaking fruits and vegetables in a solution of apple cider vinegar and water to kill additional bacteria.
+For extra safety, soak fruits and vegetables in a solution of apple cider vinegar and water to kill even more bacteria.

 Food Safety Don’ts:

-• Do not eat products containing raw eggs, such as cookie dough or homemade mayonnaise.
+• Do not eat products with raw eggs, such as cookie dough or homemade mayonnaise.

 • Do not consume unpasteurized milk, cheese, or juice.